fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-3/cs424-fall-2022-project-3.md

 Your submission will be graded according to the quality and coverage of the results and presentation.
 You need to make sure that both your deliverables and visualizations clearly show your findings.
 Visualizations need to be well constructed, with good color and font choices and proper labeling.

-To get a C on the assignment, you must complete tasks 0, 1 and part of task 2.
-To get a B, you must complete tasks 0, 1 and 2.
+To get a C on the assignment, you must complete tasks 0, 1 and 2.
+To get a B, you must complete tasks 0, 1, 2 and 3.
 To get an A on the assignment, you must complete all tasks.